-We maintain a list of respite foster families who are available to provide short-term care.
-Our team will work with foster parents to ensure that their needs and the needs of the foster child are met.
+The program maintains a list of respite foster families who are available to provide short-term care.
+Our team works with foster parents to ensure that their needs and the needs of the foster child are met.

-Can I remain part of the child’s life after they return home?
+Can I remain part of the child’s life after he or she returns home?

 What support is available for my family?

 Our team offers a monthly family psychoeducation and support group.
-This group helps families learn about symptoms, improve communication, and receive support from one another . . . and there is always pizza!
-We also meet regularly with individual families to engage in problem-solving, improving communication, and supporting one another through challenges as well as successes.
+This group helps families learn about the impact trauma can have on children, improve communication, and receive support from one another . . . and there is always pizza!
+We also meet regularly with individual foster families to engage in problem-solving, improve communication, and support one another through challenges and successes.